Finding broader and more helpful perspectives to boost wellbeing and performance

 The Zoom-Out Premise

-To recap, the Zoom-Out concept is based on a simple observation:
+To recap, the Zoom-Out concept is based on a simple observation and premise:

 We can become Zoomed-In on something unhelpful.

-Which brings us to the premise of Zoom-Out:
+Which brings us to the motto of Zoom-Out:

 Here’s a potential dictionary definition: